 - We STRONLGY encourage students to walk as much as possible.
 It is often quicker to walk into Wimbledon, Wimbledon Chase or Raynes Park given long queue times at the bus stop and traffic.
-We also encourage a healthier lifestyle. - Students must be considerate of our neighbours regarding noise and must never enter a resident's garden or sit on walls/railings. - No loitering in Wimbledon, Wimbledon Chase or Raynes Park no shops. - No more than 4 students together. - Travel carefully (e.g. using crossings, avoiding use of 'Air Pods'/headphones etc). - KS3 students catching buses from school must line up at the Arterberry Road bus stop (KS4 students at the bottom of Crescent Road).
+We also encourage a healthier lifestyle. - Students mu - st be considerate of our neighbours regarding noise and must never enter a resident's garden or sit on walls/railings. - No loitering in Wimbledon, Wimbledon Chase or Raynes Park no shops. - No more than 4 students together. - Travel carefully (e.g. using crossings, avoiding use of phones, ear buds, headphones etc. - KS3 students catching buses from school must line up at the Arterberry Road bus stop (KS4 students at the bottom of Crescent Road).